WHOIGit/django-aws-starterkit/django-app/README.rst

 Build a Docker image using the ``compose/production/django/Dockerfile`` and push this image to your image repo.
 Then use that image with AWS ECS container.

-Full code to deploy this app in AWS using CDK is available in the ``aws-cd`` directory in this repo.
+Full code to deploy this app in AWS using CDK is available in the ``aws-cdk`` directory in this repo.

 Docker